Blueberry Dream Pie

 - 1 large egg white, beaten

-- 1. Line a 9-in. deep-dish pie plate with bottom crust.
+- 1. Line a 9-in. deep-dish cast-iron or other cast-iron skillet with bottom crust.
 Trim pastry to 1/2 in. beyond edge of plate; flute edges.
 Line unpricked pastry shell with a double thickness of heavy-duty foil.
 Bake at 450° for 8 minutes.
 Remove foil; bake 5 minutes longer.
 Cool on a wire rack.
 Reduce heat to 375°.

 - 2. In a small bowl, beat the cream cheese, confectioners' sugar and lemon juice until light and fluffy.
 Beat in egg yolk until blended.
 Spread into crust.

 - 3. In a large saucepan, combine 1/2 cup sugar, flour and cornstarch; stir in water until smooth.
 Stir in 2 cups berries.
-Bring to a boil; cook and stir for 1-2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, 1-2 minutes.
 Cool slightly.
 Gently stir in the lemon juice, mint and remaining berries.
 Pour over cheese filling.

 - 4. Cut decorative cutouts in remaining pastry; arrange over filling, leaving center uncovered.
 Brush pastry with egg white; sprinkle with remaining sugar.

-- 5. Bake at 375° for 35-40 minutes or until crust is golden brown and filling is bubbly.
+- 5. Bake at 375° until crust is golden brown and filling is bubbly, 35-40 minutes.
 Cover edges with foil during the last 15 minutes to prevent overbrowning if necessary.
 Cool on a wire rack.
 Refrigerate leftovers.
-Yield: 8 servings.

 1 piece: 442 calories, 18g fat (8g saturated fat), 46mg cholesterol, 269mg sodium, 67g carbohydrate (35g sugars, 3g fiber), 5g protein.